 Setting up Drupal hook templates

-You just need to download the NetBeans Templates project, and import the extracted [.ZIP] file in Preferences > Editor > Code Templates.
+You just need to download the NetBeans Templates project, and import the extracted [.ZIP] file in Preferences (or Tools > Options) > Editor > Code Templates.
 Please note that the import process will require a Netbeans IDE restart, so ensure you have saved all your preferences before running the template import.

 Using version control systems